 What should I serve with this?

-Our testers enjoyed this served with a grain, such as rice, and roasted or steamed cauliflower.
+Our testers enjoyed this served with a grain, such as rice, and roasted or steamed vegetables.
 If you are looking for a light, healthy meal, try it with a side of cauliflower rice.
 If you want even more lemony flavor, pair it with lemon mashed potatoes.

 How can I tell if my chicken is done?